The Integrating Literacies Project recognizes that bilingual

 What kinds of work and worker identities correspond with

-Latinx youths’ uses of advanced communication practices, and the
+Latinx youths’ uses of advanced language and literacy practices,

-leveraging of these practices across contexts and communities?
+and the leveraging of these practices across contexts and

 Theories and Literatures Informing this Work